yuvisidhu19/Queue-Management-System/README.md

 stores, fast food restaurants and other institutions where long queues are present.
 Instead of standing in long queues, the software attempts to provide a way by which the customer can book their place in the queue and can estimate the expected duration of his turn while being in a comfortable place.
-The project is built as a website.
+This project is built as a website.
 The user can use their mobile phone to scan a QR code or write the website manually and be redirected to a webpage which will be used to register the user into the queue and provide them with a token number.
 A confirmation of their registration will also